Location

 WHALE RESEARCH

-Volunteers will join the ultimate expeditions out to sea to collect data on humpback whales and learn all the research techniques that are used to study these whales.
+Volunteers will participate in boat-based expeditions to collect data on humpback whales such as behavior, movement patterns, age and sex, and learn about research techniques that are used to study these whales.
 Gathered data will then be interpreted by the whale research team.

 Volunteers will be actively involved in every aspect of the research and will gain knowledge on how the scientific data contributes to the real protection or conservation efforts.